axiomhq/axiom-py/README.md

 ## Logger

-You can use `axiom_py.logging.AxiomHandler` to send logs from the `logging` module to Axiom:
+You can use the `AxiomHandler` to send logs from the `logging` module to Axiom like this:

 ```python
 import axiom_py